 “This could have a major impact on vitamin A status and immunity,” he says.

 The solution?
 Eat foods that contain preformed vitamin A that doesn’t need conversion.
-Eggs are a great example, with other sources including cheese, milk and liver.
+Eggs are a great example, with other sources including cheese, milk, and oily fish like salmon.

 - Immunity-boosting foods: what to eat to stay well this winter